 Today, an established Critical Mass can be thousands of people on bicycles, but since the ride has always been without definition or purpose since its inception, anyone can impart their own agenda on it – for better or worse.

 Want to ride your bike without worrying too much about cars?
 Ride with Critical Mass.
 Want justice for bicycle riders?
 Ride for it at Critical Mass.
 Tired of drivers treating you like a target on the road?
 Cut ‘em off at Critical Mass.
 Want to blend into the masses while drunk as a skunk?
 Booze it up at Critical Mass – there are no bouncers at the door.

 See what we mean?
-It’s a bike ride, but it can also be a mess.
-As the Miami Bike Scene blog often points out, ”that guy” is the one who can ruin the ride for everyone.
+It’s a bike ride, but a few individuals with confrontational agendas can create a black mark on it.
+As the Miami Bike Scene blog often points out, ”that guy” is the one who can ruin the ride for everyone – and advocacy.